Skip to main content

 The credential boundaries are straightforward:

-The place to stay cautious is price.
+Be cautious about price comparisons.
 The evidence here is strong on licensing and representation rights, but not on broad national fee comparisons.
 Start with role fit and escalation coverage before you compare cost.

-Use case stage as your first filter: CPA for accounting-heavy cleanup, EA for IRS administrative matters, and tax attorney when legal exposure is credible.
+Use case stage as your first filter: a CPA for accounting-heavy cleanup, an EA for IRS administrative matters, and a tax attorney when legal exposure is credible.

 The key boundary is administrative IRS work versus court or criminal exposure.
 Audits, collections, and appeals are one lane.
 Tax Court and criminal-risk matters are another.

-A practical rule follows from that split.
+That split leads to a practical rule.
 Start with a CPA or EA for notice response and administrative resolution, then escalate if the facts change.
 If fraud allegations, criminal scrutiny, DOJ involvement, or a likely Tax Court path are on the table, start with a tax attorney.

 The useful question is not who sounds most senior.
 It is who is authorized for the work you need and fits the lane your case is in.

 A Certified Public Accountant (CPA) is licensed by state boards of accountancy, including the District of Columbia and U.S. territories, and has passed the Uniform CPA Examination.
-In practice, CPAs are often used when accounting execution is the bottleneck: filing, planning, bookkeeping cleanup, and reconciliations.
+In practice, CPAs are often most useful when accounting execution is the bottleneck: filing, planning, bookkeeping cleanup, and reconciliations.

 CPAs also have unlimited representation rights before the IRS on audits, payment or collection issues, and appeals.
 If your issue is both records-heavy and administrative with the IRS, that mix is why a CPA is often a practical first hire.